SRMD: Sparse Random Mode Decomposition: Numerical Experiments

 The spectograms plot the pairs $\{(\tau_j,\omega_j)\}_j$ that are retained by the sparse optimization in SRMD, after discarding the pairs associated with zero coefficients, and seem to reveal the instantaneous frequencies of the full input signal as indicated in the first row of Figure \ref{fig:ex_intersecting_IF}.
 Moreover, our method obtains a clearer spectrogram than the STFT, CWT, synchrosqueezed transforms based on wavelets (Figure 8 in \cite{daubechies2011synchrosqueezed}), modified STFT \cite{gaurav2011synchroSTFT}, and CWT \cite{thakur2013synchrosqueezing} (see Figure \ref{fig:ex_intersecting_IF}).
 For the STFT and its synchrosqueezed results (second row), a Gaussian window with standard deviation $0.75\ \text{seconds} = 60\ \text{samples}$, Fourier transform width of $512$ samples, and hop-size of 1 are used.
 The standard deviation was chosen to match the window size used in our method.
 For the CWT and its synchrosqueezed version (third row), 232 scales were chosen between 3.8 samples ($\approx{}21$\,Hz) and 512 samples ($\approx{}0.16$\,Hz) with logarithmic spacing (the default settings of the package \code{ssqueezepy}, see also \cite{muradeli2020ssqueezepy}), and so the maximum scale matches the Fourier transform width in the STFT used.
 Recall that the formula used to convert between scales and frequencies is: $\text{frequency} = \frac{\text{sample rate}}{\text{scale}}$.
 To have a fair comparison, the Morlet wavelet was used since it utilizes a Gaussian window.

-In addition, applying the DBSCAN on the extracted time-frequency pairs $\{(\tau_j,\omega_j)\}_j$ yields three clusters denoted by green triangles, orange circles, and orange squares (see Figure \ref{fig:ex_intersecting_IF} (right figure in the first row)).
-The corresponding learned modes are plotted in Figure~\ref{fig:ex_intersecting_3modes}.
-To reduce the decomposition to two modes, we keep the mode with the largest $\ell_2$ norm and combine the two learned modes with smallest $\ell_2$-norm to construct the second mode, this is shown in Figure~\ref{fig:ex_intersecting_2modes}.
-Our proposed algorithm provides a reasonable extraction of modes where the errors between the learned modes and the true ones are almost zero everywhere, except on a time-shift region corresponding to the intersection of instantaneous frequencies.
-As seen in Figure~\ref{fig:ex_intersecting_all_comparison}, the other approaches have difficulty obtaining the two modes, likely due to the intersecting of frequencies in the spectrogram.
+In the Appendix, we display the results of merging modes, when the number of learned modes obtained from DBSCAN is greater than the number of true modes (see Figure \ref{fig:ex_intersecting_3modes} and Figure \ref{fig:ex_intersecting_2modes} in Section \ref{sec:appendixIntersecting}).
+More comparisons on the intersection time series signal are also shown in the Appendix (see Figure \ref{fig:ex_intersecting_all_comparison} in Section \ref{sec:appendixIntersecting}).